jankazil/isd-lite-data/README.md

      netCDF file with observations at CONUS stations for which observations are available for download between 2020-12-03 and 2025-07-31.
 - `scripts/CONUS_Observations_Load_netCDF.py`
   Load the ISDLite CONUS station observations the netCDF file `data/conus_stations.2020-2025.nc`

+## Development

+### Code Quality and Testing Commands

+- `make fmt` - Runs ruff format, which automatically reformats Python files according to the style rules in `pyproject.toml`
+- `make lint` - Runs ruff check --fix, which lints the code (checks for style errors, bugs, outdated patterns, etc.) and auto-fixes what it can.
+- `make type` - Runs mypy, the static type checker, using the strictness settings from `pyproject.toml`.
+Mypy is a static type checker for Python, a dynamically typed language.
+Because static analysis cannot account for all dynamic runtime behaviors, mypy may report false positives which do no reflect actual runtime issues.
+The usefulness of mypy is therefore limited, unless the developer compensates with extra work for the choices that were made when Python was originally designed.
+- `make test` - Runs pytest with coverage reporting (configured in `pyproject.toml`).

 ## Notes